Organic fertiliser trend rises with organic farming – Timac, Eurostat 2022 release

 Increase in demand for organic fertilisers

-Jakob Moser from Timac Agro Austria said that two of Timac’s best-selling fertilisers are suitable for organic farming, and that “Austria has a long tradition of organic farms for such a small country, with the average farm in the country being around 50 acres in size”.
+Timac Agro Business Unit Manager Fertiliser Production (Austria), Jakob Moser, said that two of Timac’s best-selling fertilisers are suitable for organic farming, and that “Austria has a long tradition of organic farms for such a small country, with the average farm in the country being around 50 acres in size”.

 Moser said that the trend towards the use of bio-based fertilisers was on the rise within the markets that Timac Agro supplies.
 The Timac Agro Austria factory employs 80 people and produces around 220,000 tonnes of granulated fertilisers every year.